Constructive analysis of the Navier-Stokes equation: Main theorem

-Since products of functions may be pointwise estimated by half the sum of the squares of the factor functions, the linear growth upper bound of (\ref{vrhonorm}) follows from the linear growth upper bound of the $H^2$-norm of the solution function.
-Note that the term (\ref{vrhonorm}) is related to the integral term of the Leray projction form of the Navier-Stokes equation naturally.
-Since (\ref{vrhonorm}) can be estimated quite naturally in term of $H^2$ norms, it is quite natural to estimate the solution of the Navier-Stokes equation in the $H^2$ norm.
+Since products of functions may be pointwise estimated by half the sum of the squares of the factor functions, the upper bound of (\ref{vrhonorm}) follows from upper bound of the $H^2$-norm of the solution function.
+Here we note that a $H^1$-norm estimate seems sufficient (in case $n=3$), but we shall need first spatial dervatives of the integral term for our estimates.
+Note that the term (\ref{vrhonorm}) is related to the integral term of the Leray projection form of the Navier-Stokes equation.
+Since first order derivatives of (\ref{vrhonorm}) can be estimated quite naturally in terms of $H^2$ norms, we use such an estimate for our solution scheme of the Navier-Stokes equation.
 Interestingly, in case of $n=3$ this is also sufficient in order to have an embedding in H\"{o}lder continuous spaces.
 Recall that in case $l=1$ we have $\mathbf{v}^{\rho,l-1}=\mathbf{h}$.
 In order to prove a contraction property of type (\ref{contractspec}) we consider the map $F_l(\mathbf{f})=\mathbf{v}^{f,\rho,l}$ for general $\mathbf{f}\in \left[ C^{1,2}_b\right]^n$ first, where $\mathbf{v}^{f,\rho,l}$ satisfies the equation (\ref{Navlerayiterlfff}).
 We assume that the data $v^{\rho,l-1}_i(l-1,.)\in C^{1,2}_b$ are bounded (this is certainly true in the case $l=1$, where $\mathbf{v}^{\rho,l-1}_i(l-1,.)=\mathbf{h}$).
 Note again that in this first step we let $\mathbf{r}=0$.
 We consider the methods a) and b) of the introduction and consider first the normed space $C^{1,2}_b\left(D^{\tau}_l\right)$ along with the norm $|.|_{1,2}$ of the introduction.
-Note that this normed space, i.e., $C^{1,2}_b$ equipped with the norm $|.|_{1,2}$ is not a Banach space, but we can proceed according to the methods a) or b) of the introduction.
+Note that this normed space, i.e., $C^{1,2}_b$ equipped with the norm $|.|_{1,2}$ is not a Banach space (especially, because the domain is not compact), but we can proceed according to the methods a) or b) of the introduction.
 We shall determine $\mathbf{v}^{\rho,l}=\left(v^{\rho,l}_1,\cdots ,v^{\rho,l}_n\right)^T$ as a limit of a functional series with members in $C^{1,2}_b$, and with an additional decay at infinity, i.e., for all $1\leq i\leq n$ we construct $v^{\rho,l}_i$ as a limit of the approximations $v^{\rho,k,l}_i$

 where we prove in a second substep that all functions $v^{\rho,k,l}_i$ have a certain decay at infinity.
 Here, the function $\mathbf{v}^{\rho,0,l}=\left(v^{\rho,0,l}_1,\cdots ,v^{\rho,0,l}_n\right)^T$ solves